 UCLA Library Affordable Course Materials Initiative

 These modest yet significant sums are meant to offer an incentive for the time it will take instructors to identify new resources, adjust syllabi, and modify assignments and can also be used to cover any actual expenses incurred by the instructor.
+Collection development awards may also be designated to build or enhance library collections in support of specific courses.
 Each applicant must be the instructor of record, and the courses must be for enrolled students (i.e., not UCLA Extension courses); the courses can be at the undergraduate or graduate level.

 The initiative has been endorsed by the Office of the UCLA Executive Vice Chancellor and Provost and the UCLA Academic Senate.

-Though the application period has closed for courses to be taught during the Fall Quarter 2013, applications are still being accepted for courses to be taught during the winter and spring quarters in 2014.
+Though the application period has closed for courses to be taught during the Fall 2013 and Winter 2014 quarters, applications are still being accepted for courses to be taught during the Spring 2014 Quarter.
 Further information on the application process and links to the application form are available online.